How to Do Thematic Analysis | Step-by-Step Guide & Examples

 There are various approaches to conducting thematic analysis, but the most common form follows a six-step process: familiarization, coding, generating themes, reviewing themes, defining and naming themes, and writing up.
 Following this process can also help you avoid confirmation bias when formulating your analysis.

-Thematic analysis is a flexible method that can be adapted to the purposes of your research.
+This process was originally developed for psychology research by Virginia Braun and Victoria Clarke.
+However, thematic analysis is a flexible method that can be adapted to many different kinds of research.

 When to use thematic analysis

 Thematic analysis is a good approach to research where you’re trying to find out something about people’s views, opinions, knowledge, experiences or values from a set of qualitative data – for example, interview transcripts, social media profiles, or survey responses.

 Some types of research questions you might use thematic analysis to answer: